oracle/truffleruby/doc/user/compatibility.md

 ## C Extension Compatibility

-#### Identifiers may be macros or functions

-Identifiers which are normally macros may be functions, functions may be macros, and global variables may be macros.
-This may cause problems where they are used in a context which relies on a particular implementation (e.g., taking the address of it, assigning to a function pointer variable and using defined() to check if a macro exists).
-These issues should all be considered bugs and be fixed, please report these cases.

 #### Storing Ruby objects in native structures and arrays

 You cannot store a Ruby object in a structure or array that has been natively